shahrk/feature-hunt/docs/proj2Improvements.md

 Next, we changed how new projects are added.

-Originally when the user clicked on the submit project tab, it would send the user to a google form to fill out.
-This was changed so that developers are not forced to add and review products and to make future development easier.
+Originally when the user clicked on the submit project tab, it would send the user to a google form to fill out, which would then be sent to the developers.
+This was changed so that developers will not be forced to review and manually add projects to the database, and to make future development easier.

+Although this feature is not yet fully functional, it has both [backend support](https://github.com/CSC510-Group-25/feature-hunt/blob/main/backend/product_controller.py) and [front end support](https://github.com/CSC510-Group-25/feature-hunt/blob/main/src/Components/ProjectForm.js).

 ### Workflows